-Welcome to Fort Hays State University
+Welcome to Fort Hays State University Online

 Fort Hays State University is celebrating a century of excellence in education.
 Founded in 1902, FHSU has developed a reputation for excellent teaching, academic research and community partnerships with the people of Kansas and beyond.
 Today, FHSU serves over 4,500 on-campus students and over 7,000 distance education students throughout the world.
 FHSU looks forward to a second century of service and excellence in a knowledge-driven global society.
 Regionally accredited by the North Central Association of Colleges and Schools, FHSU is one of six state-assisted institutions of higher education in the state of Kansas and is governed by the Board of Regents.

-The Virtual College works in partnership with the Fort Hays State University faculty members to market and distribute 500 course offerings to students throughout the world.
-The Virtual College provides FHSU distance education opportunities for individuals interested in pursuing affordable excellence in undergraduate and masters degree programs.
+The Virtual College works in partnership with the Fort Hays State University online faculty members to market and distribute 500 course offerings to students throughout the world.
+The Virtual College provides FHSU online distance education opportunities for individuals interested in pursuing affordable excellence in undergraduate and masters degree programs.
 We also seek to serve the life-long learning needs of our alumni, the military and others in need of a quality, affordable education.

 Fort Hays State University's Virtual College is committed to advancing its distance learning offerings.
 From complete distance delivery degree programs, like the Bachelor of General Studies and Master of Liberal Studies degrees, to Cisco certification and professional development courses for teachers, you will find something to meet your needs.